richardhsu/richardhsu.github.io/_posts/2014-01-23-frozen-multi-language.markdown

   <iframe width="560" height="315" src="http://www.youtube.com/embed/OC83NA5tAGE?color=white&theme=light" frameborder="0"> </iframe>
 </div>

 Isn't that nice?!
-At first I actually didn't enjoy this song but it grew on me especially considering how catchy it can be!
+At first I actually didn't enjoy this song, but it grew on me especially considering how catchy it can be!
 Plus Idina Menzel performing the original is absolutely amazing!
 I've seen other covers but she definitely pulls off the song so beautifully and her range is ridiculous as always!
 Let me know